Head to head

 Full run transcripts, artifact history in minds, message-level audit trail per agent run.

-Best-in-class scenario debugger: per-module input/output inspection, history per execution, scenario recovery (auto-saved blueprints), search in module output.
+Best-in-class scenario debugger: per-module input and output inspection, history per execution, scenario recovery from auto-saved blueprints, search inside module output.

 Choose Knolo if…